hazelcast/hazelcast/hazelcast-documentation/src/JettySessionReplication.md

 - Launch a Hazelcast Instance using `$HAZELCAST_ENTERPRISE_ROOT/bin/server.sh` or `$HAZELCAST_ENTERPRISE_ROOT/bin/server.bat`.

-- Start Tomcat instances with a configured load balancer and deploy web application.
+- Start Tomcat instances with a configured load balancer and deploy the web application.

 #### Optional HazelcastSessionIdManager Parameters

 `HazelcastSessionIdManager` is used both in P2P and Client/Server mode.
-Following parameters are used to configure Jetty Session Replication Module to better serve your needs.
+Following parameters are used to configure Jetty Session Replication Module to better serve your needs:

-- `workerName` attribute.
-This attribute should be set to a unique value for each Jetty instance to enable session affinity with a sticky-session configured load balancer
+- `workerName`: Set this attribute to a unique value for each Jetty instance to enable session affinity with a sticky-session configured load balancer.
-- `cleanUpPeriod`attribute.
-This attribute is defined in milliseconds and defines the working period of session clean-up task.
+- `cleanUpPeriod`: Defines the working period of session clean-up task in milliseconds.

 <br></br>

 #### Optional HazelcastSessionManager Parameters

 `HazelcastSessionManager` is used both in P2P and Client/Server mode.
-Following parameters are used to configure Jetty Session Replication Module to better serve your needs.
+Following parameters are used to configure Jetty Session Replication Module to better serve your needs:

-- `savePeriod` attribute.
-This attribute set the interval of session data saving to Hazelcast cluster.
+- `savePeriod`: Sets the interval of saving session data to Hazelcast cluster.
 Jetty Web Session Replication Module has its own nature of caching.
 Attribute changes during the HTTP Request/HTTP Response cycle is cached by default.
 Distributing those changes to the Hazelcast Cluster is costly.
 Because of that, Session Replication is only done at the end of each request for updated and deleted attributes.
 The risk in this approach is to lose data in case a Jetty crash happens in the middle of HTTP Request operation.
 You can change that behavior by setting this attribute.

+Notes:

-*If save period is set to -2, HazelcastSessionManager.save method is called for every doPutOrRemove operation.*
+- If `savePeriod` is set to **-2**, `HazelcastSessionManager.save` method is called for every `doPutOrRemove` operation.
-*If save period is set to -1, HazelcastSessionManager.save is never called if jetty is not shutting down* *If save period is set to 0 (default), HazelcastSessionManager.save is called at the end of request* *If save period is set to 1, HazelcastSessionManager.save is called at the end of request if session is dirty*
+- If it is set to **-1**, the same method is never called if Jetty is not shut down.
+- If it is set to **0** (the default value), the same method is called at the end of request.
+- If it is set to **1**, the same method is called at the end of request if session is dirty.

 <br></br>

 #### Session Expiry

-Based on Tomcat configuration or `sessionTimeout` setting in `web.xml`, sessions are expired over time.
-This requires a cleanup on Hazelcast Cluster as there is no need to keep expired sessions in the cluster.
+Based on Tomcat configuration or `sessionTimeout` setting in `web.xml`, the sessions are expired over time.
+This requires a cleanup on Hazelcast Cluster as there is no need to keep expired sessions in it.

 `cleanUpPeriod` which is defined in `HazelcastSessionIdManager` is the only setting to control the behavior of session expiry policy in Jetty Web Session Replication Module.
 By setting this, you can set the frequency of the session expiration checks in the Jetty Instance.

 #### Session Affinity

-HazelcastSessionIdManager can work in sticky/non-sticky setups.
+`HazelcastSessionIdManager` can work in sticky and non-sticky setups.

 The clustered session mechanism works in conjunction with a load balancer that supports stickiness.
 Stickiness can be based on various data items, such as source IP address or characteristics of the session ID or a load-balancer specific mechanism.
-For those load balancers that examine the session ID, HazelcastSessionIdManager appends a node ID to the session ID, which can be used for routing.
+For those load balancers that examine the session ID, `HazelcastSessionIdManager` appends a node ID to the session ID, which can be used for routing.
-You must configure the HazelcastSessionIdManager with a workerName that is unique across the cluster.
+You must configure the `HazelcastSessionIdManager` with a `workerName` that is unique across the cluster.
-Typically the name relates to the physical node on which the instance is executing.
+Typically the name relates to the physical node on which the instance is executed.
 If this name is not unique, your load balancer might fail to distribute your sessions correctly.
-If sticky sessions are enabled, `workerName` paramater has to be set.
+If sticky sessions are enabled, `workerName` parameter has to be set, as shown below.

 ```xml